 DEMOCRATIC CAUCUS LEADERSHIP

-Assistant Minority Leader – Nickie J. Antonio – Senate District 23.
-The minority whip is elected by all members of the Senate and is responsible for monitoring legislation and securing votes for legislation on the floor for the minority party.
+Minority Leader – Nickie J. Antonio – Senate District 23.
+The minority leader is elected by all members of the Senate to lead the party in the minority.
+He or She is responsible for the development and implementation of the caucus agenda.

-Antonio is recognized as a leader who reaches across the aisle to get things done.
-As a result, she has worked to pass legislation such as Ohio’s historic adoption open records law (SB 23/HB 61) and a step therapy reform law (SB 265/HB 72).
-During each of her four terms in office, Antonio introduced the Ohio Fairness Act to protect LGBT people from discrimination, a bill to end Ohio’s use of the death penalty and an array of other bills focused on improving the lives of all Ohioans.
-Antonio continues to be an established expert in health policy.
+Antonio is also recognized as a leader who reaches across the aisle to get things done.
+As a result, she championed Ohio’s historic adoption open records law (S.B.
+23/H.B.
+61) and step therapy reform law (S.B.
+265/H.B.
+72).
+Last General Assembly, Antonio passed legislation to abolish the shackling of pregnant inmates (S.B.
+18/H.B.
+1) and to require pharmacist education for dispensing life-saving naloxone (S.B.
+59/H.B.
+341).
+During her tenure in the Ohio legislature, Antonio has introduced the Ohio Fairness Act, which would provide civil rights protections for members of the LGBTQ community.
+She continues to work to remedy and end Ohio’s use of the death penalty, as well as on an array of other bills focused on improving the lives of all Ohioans.
+Antonio continues to be an established expert in health policy in the General Assembly.

-Daughters Ariel and Stacey, both Lakewood High School graduates, have made Senator Antonio and her wife, Jean Kosmac, very proud as the girls progress through their life journeys.
+Her daughters, Ariel and Stacey, have made Antonio and her wife, Jean Kosmac, very proud as the girls engage in their adult life journeys.

 Contact Senator Nickie J. Antonio: